kyeong1/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

-This project is created for the purpose of learning _putchar.
+This project was created for the purpose of _putchar and manipulating script.